eniac/paella/sosp23_artifact/README.md

 ### MPS

-We are unable to run MPS on the Cloudlab machine, although it run on the machine we used to prepare for the manuscript.
+We are unable to run MPS on the CloudLab machine, although it run on the machine we used to prepare for the manuscript.
 Unfortunately, that machine is down and so we are unable to let you reproduce the MPS results on that machine.

 Supposedly, one can generate data for MPS with the following command.
 Results are stored at `/bigdisk/results-mps`.